 A beautiful white barn with built-in speakers and vintage rentals?
-Nadine Ramos Huerta, a wedding photographer, created this spot in 2014 (with space for endless photo ops, obvi!); The White Sparrow Barn
+Nadia Ramos Huerta, a wedding photographer, created this spot in 2014 (with space for endless photo ops, obvi); The White Sparrow Barn.

 Hotel Emma in San Antonio, Texas

-This new boutique hotel is the talk of the town—and for good reason.
-Brides love the look of the restored 19th-century brewery almost as much as its entertaining chef; Hotel Emma
+This boutique hotel is the talk of the town—and for good reason.
+Brides love the look of the restored 19th-century brewery almost as much as its entertaining chef; Hotel Emma.

 Pippin Hill Farm & Vineyards in North Garden, Virginia

-This beauty is a standout in wine country, thanks to its rustic-meets-chic barn, mountain views, and getting-ready suites for the bride and groom; Pippin Hill Farm & Vineyards
+This beauty is a standout in wine country, thanks to its rustic-meets-chic barn, mountain views, and getting-ready suites for the to-be-weds; Pippin Hill Farm & Vineyards.